 - Changing to a different promotion or offer without cancelling the current booking.
 Cancellations will incur cancellation charges.

-Please note that a higher non-refundable deposit may be payable per guest for any Celebrity Cruise & Stay, Cruise & Relax or Cruise & Explore package over the normal deposit payable for a standard cruise only or fly/cruise booking.
+Please note that a higher non-refundable deposit may be payable per guest for any Celebrity Cruise & Stay package over the normal deposit payable for a standard cruise only or fly/cruise booking.
 The amount of that deposit to be paid per guest may vary depending on the specific package offering but this will be communicated to you either in our marketing materials and/or at the time of booking.

-Be advised that in the event of cancellation of a Celebrity Cruise & Stay, Cruise & Relax or Cruise & Explore booking, the minimum cancellation charge will always be the higher of the deposit amount paid or the % cancellation amount of the total booking cost.
+Be advised that in the event of cancellation of a Celebrity Cruise & Stay booking, the minimum cancellation charge will always be the higher of the deposit amount paid or the % cancellation amount of the total booking cost.
 For full details of cancellation charges see section 1.11 below.

 1.8 How do I obtain the lowest price per person?

 The prices shown in this brochure show ‘from’ prices.
-Fly/cruise package pricing, Celebrity Cruise & Stay, Cruise & Relax and Cruise & Explore Package, as stated in the brochure, are based on the lowest fares available at the time of going to print from a UK departure airport (which may be a regional airports and/or indirect flights).
+Fly/cruise package pricing, Celebrity Cruise & Stay Packages, as stated in the brochure, are based on the lowest fares available at the time of going to print from a UK departure airport (which may be a regional airports and/or indirect flights).
 Please contact your Personal Cruise Specialist or your travel agent for further details.
 The ‘from’ prices are calculated using the lowest stateroom category available and this pricing may not be available on all sail dates shown.
 Prices will vary by ship, itinerary, sailing dates, stateroom category and additionally departure airport if you purchase a standard fly/cruise package.
 Prices may change at any time, please either contact your travel agent or your Personal Cruise Specialist directly.
+Please note that we operate a live pricing model which means that the prices of our cruises, flights, hotels and transfers change on a regular basis, according to supply and demand.

 1.9 What is a ‘Guarantee’ (GTY) booking?